Women’s lacrosse mesh is the newest stringing option available in women’s lacrosse. Learn what’s legal, and what’s not, right here.

-There are many different effects that stringing can have on how one plays their position, and each player is different.
-Learning about a new option may spark your interest if it sounds helpful.
-Then trying it out can open your world up to new abilities and strategies to use with certain sticks.
-Just to give you a taste, I’m going to break down four common styles seen in women’s lacrosse.
+There are many different effects that stringing can have on how one plays their position, and each player is another.
+I can tell you that learning about a new option may spark your interest if it sounds helpful.
+Then trying it out can open your world up to new abilities and strategies to use with specific sticks.
+I will give you a taste of four common styles in women’s lacrosse.
 Our four highlights are the STX Exult 500 (midfielder), the STX Fortress 600 (defender), some new mesh stringing, and traditional stringing basics.
-If you want to learn how to string a women’s lacrosse head, look no further than our women’s lacrosse stringing tutorial!

 STX Exault 500 Women’s Lacrosse Head & Stringing